alislaboratory/4BitCPU/README.txt

 	There is no store part in the cycle, this will be user defined.
 The value in X will be overwritten when the next active operation executes, so it is up to the user to make sure they are storing their values.

+	= PROGRAM COUNTER =
+	Instead of the traditional design, my attempt of the program counter is to make a feedback adder.
+A 4-bit adder and 1/2 registers are needed.
+Register A is initialised at 0000 to begin with.
+A constant of 0001 is the other input.
+The adder is slightly modified to only add on the rising edge of the clock.
+The output is register B, which is then fed back into register A, and the cycle repeats on the next clock pulse.
+	Wow, I was not expecting this to work first try!
+I thought that this counter would be something I wouldn't understand, but it seems that making it myself actually is better than using online resources.
+Still holding the completely home-made streak (except D-flip flops but those are literally impossible to DIY with gates).

+	Regardless, the counter works and it is now time to implement the jumping (write preset value) for program counter.